-Figure 2 provides forecasts of daily cases of Covid-19 for the period until the end of October for England by age brackets.
-Relative to forecasts made a fortnight ago, new case forecasts are higher for all age groups apart from the sub-ten group.
+Figure 2 provides forecasts of daily cases of Covid-19 for the period until mid-November for England by age brackets.
+Relative to forecasts made a four weeks ago, new cases are now forecast to be decreasing or flat in all age brackets.
+Notably, they were forecast to increase in those aged 40-64 and 10-19 previously.

-Figure 3 provides forecasts of daily cases of Covid-19 for the period until the end of October for the regions of England, based on data released on the 5th October.
-There are likely to be modest declines in cases for all English regions.
+Figure 3 provides forecasts of daily cases of Covid-19 for the period until the end of October for the regions of England, based on data released on the 2nd November.

+There are likely to be modest declines in cases for all English regions apart from the North-East.